oracle-livelabs/oci/oci-network-firewall/lab3/lab3.md

   ![Lab3 flow](images/lab3flow.png)

 1. Start the **Cloud Shell** Instance from the top-right menu.
-Make sure it starts with the **Private Network** configured under task 1 of this LAB.
+Make sure it starts with the **Private Network** configured under task 1 of LAB2.
   ![Lab2 cloudshell](images/lab2cs.png)

-2. The two Compute Instances I deployed in the previous taks have the following IP address:
+2. The two Compute Instances I deployed in the previous LAB have the following IP address:
 * APP-VM1 : 10.0.0.47, in subnet App-Subnet1 (10.0.0.32/27).
 * APP-VM2 : 10.0.0.80, in subnet App-Subnet2 (10.0.0.64/27).